raken15/BasicFullStackReactCsharp/README.md

 - **Add:**
   Creates a new message asynchronously by sending the provided details with a POST request.
   **Example URL:** `http://localhost:5194/api/messages/`
-  *Use this button to add a new message through form submission.*
+  *Enter message body and use this button to add a new message*

 - **Update:**
   Modifies an existing message asynchronously by sending updated data with a PUT request.
   **Example URL:** `http://localhost:5194/api/messages/1`
-  *Select a message, update its content, and click this button to save changes.*
+  *Enter message id and message body, and click this button to update the message.*

 - **Delete:**
   Removes a message asynchronously from the in-memory data service by sending a DELETE request.
   **Example URL:** `http://localhost:5194/api/messages/1`
-  *Use this button to delete a message permanently.
-A confirmation prompt may be shown to prevent accidental deletion.*
+  *Enter message id and use this button to delete the message permanently.

 Each button operation is handled asynchronously to ensure smooth and responsive interactions.